XLauncher-Dev/toolkit/README.md

 # Toolkit

-A dual-language package (Go/Rust) for building and managing LLM function calling tools and toolkits.
-Built specifically for Zen.
+A dual-language package (Go/Rust) for building and managing LLM function calling tools and toolkits

 ## Features